awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-install-ECS.md

   + `ecs:DescribeTaskDefinition`
 + **CloudWatch agent ECS task execution role**— This is the role that Amazon ECS requires to launch and execute your containers\.
 Ensure that your task execution role has the **AmazonSSMReadOnlyAccess**, **AmazonECSTaskExecutionRolePolicy**, and **CloudWatchAgentServerPolicy** policies attached\.
 If you want to store more sensitive data for Amazon ECS to use, see [ Specifying sensitive data](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/specifying-sensitive-data.html)\.

-## Install the CloudWatch Agent with Prometheus Monitoring by using AWS CloudFormation<a name="ContainerInsights-Prometheus-Setup-ECS-CFN"></a>
+## Install the CloudWatch agent with Prometheus monitoring by using AWS CloudFormation<a name="ContainerInsights-Prometheus-Setup-ECS-CFN"></a>

 You use AWS CloudFormation to install the CloudWatch agent with Prometheus monitoring for Amazon ECS clusters\.
 The following list shows the parameters you will use in the AWS CloudFormation template\.
 + **ECSClusterName**— Specifies the target Amazon ECS cluster\.